ainame/activerecord-bit_field/README.md

 ## Usage

-At first, `require 'active_record/bit_field'` when don't using autoload.
+0. Put `require 'active_record/bit_field'` if you don't use autoload
-Next, define the integer column to using management of fields.
+1. Define the integer column to using management of fields and create a migration file
-Finaly, declare the bit_field in arbitrary models.
+2. Declare the bit_field in arbitrary models

 ```ruby
 class AddFilePermissionsTable < ActiveRecord::Migration